E – Definitions of Ailments

 – Exophthalmic goiter – Enlargement of the thyroid

-– – Promotes discharge of phlegm and mucus from lungs and throat.
+– Expectorant – Promotes discharge of phlegm and mucus from lungs and throat.
 Soothes bronchial spasm and loosens mucous secretions, helping dry, irritating coughs.

 – Expectorants – Herbs which act upon the pulmonic mucous membrane and increase or alter its secretions.
 A substance that stimulates the expulsion of mucous from the lungs and throat.